winter garden birds

 - Middle spotted woodpecker

-- Sparrow hawk (not to feed from the seeds but to chase the little guys)
+- Sparrow hawk (not to feed on the seeds but to chase the little guys)

-- Great grey shrike (shrikes feed from mice and our seeds also attract mice and I think there seems to be a connection)
+- Great grey shrike (shrikes feed on mice and our seeds also attract mice and I think there seems to be a connection)